 Cannabis Strain Basics

 With so many varieties of cannabis now available, it is critical that patients understand which indica and sativa strains of this natural medicine work for them and why.
-Certain cannabis strains are more appropriate for specific ailments and diseases and not others, so selecting optimal indican or sativa strains is central to getting the best possible care.
+Certain cannabis strains are more appropriate for specific ailments and diseases and not others, so selecting optimal indican or sativa plants is central to getting the best possible care.

 The flowering herb known as cannabis is actually a single species.
 There are three subspecies of the plant: indica, sativa, and ruderalis.
 The Cannabis indica and Cannabis sativa subspecies of cannabis share many qualities, although they have distinct features.

-The Basic Indica vs Sativa Breakdown
+A Breakdown of Indica vs Sativa

 These ideas about indicas and sativas and their effects are so mainstream that even budtenders at the best dispensaries often start there to try and nail down a patient’s preferences and needs.
 And who can blame them?